-Risk can be defined as the uncertainty of outcome of an event, arising from the combination of the probability of an event and its consequences.
-In terms of this approach, "risk" is considered as an uncertain future event that could influence the achievement of the Group's strategic, operational and financial objectives.
-The Institute of Risk Management defines risk management as the process which aims to help organisations understand, evaluate and take action on all their risks with a view to increasing the probability of an organisation's success and reducing the likelihood of failure.
-Risk assessment is a process that is, in turn, made up of three processes: risk identification, risk analysis, and risk evaluation.
+Risk Risk can be defined as the uncertainty of outcome of an event, Misk arising from the combination of the probability of an event and its consequences.
+In terms of this approach, "risk" is considered as • • • • • • • • • • • • • • • • • • • an uncertain future event that could influence the achievement of the Group's strategic, operational and financial objectives.
+Risk Management process which aims to help organisations understand, evaluate and take action on all their risks with a view to increasing the probability of an organisation's success and reducing the likelihood of failure.
+Risk Risk assessment is a process that is, in turn, made up of three Assessment processes: risk identification, risk analysis, and risk evaluation.
 Risk identification is a process that is used to find, recognize, and describe the risks that could affect the achievement of objectives.
 Risk analysis is a process that is used to understand the nature, sources, and causes of the risks identified and to estimate the level of risk.
-It is also used to study impacts and consequences and to examine the controls that currently exist.
+It is also used to study impacts and consequences and to examine the controls that currently exist. and to examine the controls that currently exist.
 Risk evaluation is a process that is used to compare risk analysis results with risk criteria in order to determine whether or not a specified level of risk is acceptable or tolerable.
-A control is any measure or action that modifies risk.
+Control Control A control is any measure or action that modifies risk.
 Controls include any policy, approach, practice, process, technology, technique, method, or device that modifies or manages risk.
 Risk treatments become controls, or modify existing controls, once they have been implemented.
-An objective examination of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the organization.
+Assurance An objective examination of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the organization.